2002 FAI Cup final: Background

 The two sides' three previous meetings that season had been in the League, with Dundalk winning the first match in Oriel Park, and the next two matches being draws.

 The final was played seven days after Dundalk had been relegated from the League of Ireland Premier Division, having finished 10th.
 To reach the final, they had defeated Galway United (1–0 in a replay after a 1–1 draw), Kilkenny City (3–2), Finn Harps (2–0 in a replay following a 1–1 draw) and Shamrock Rovers (4–0).

 Bohemians were the cup holders, having won the League and Cup Double the year before.
 A poor start to the season had seen them finish fourth in the League in 2001–02, missing out on Europe via the League in the process.
 They had overcome Longford Town, Bray Wanderers and Derry City to reach the final.
 The winners of the final would qualify for the 2002–03 UEFA Cup qualifying round.

-The match was broadcast live on RTÉ Two in Ireland with commentary from George Hamilton.
+The match was broadcast live on RTÉ One in Ireland with commentary from George Hamilton.
 Highlights of the match were broadcast that evening on Sky Sports in Ireland and the United Kingdom.

 Match

 Summary

 Despite failing to beat Dundalk in three league matches, Bohemians (managed by future Dundalk manager Stephen Kenny) were the pre-match favourites.
 After an evenly contested opening half hour, they took control of the match and opened the scoring through right-back Tony O'Connor in the 40th minute.
 Garry Haylock then equalised for Dundalk, turning and firing home from a David Hoey cross a minute before half-time.
 Haylock then scored his second goal from a corner, four minutes after half-time, to give Dundalk a 2–1 lead.
-Simon Webb of Bohemians was sent off in the 74th minute for committing a professional foul after he brought down Martin Reilly as Dundalk were trying to counter attack.
+Simon Webb of Bohemians was sent off in the 74th minute for committing a professional foul after he brought down Martin Reilly as Dundalk were trying to counterattack.
 Dundalk controlled the remainder of the match to win the club's ninth FAI Cup - their first since 1988.